journeyapps/node-sqlcipher/README.md

 # SQLCipher

-A copy of the source for SQLCipher 4.3.0 is bundled, which is based on SQLite 3.31.0.
+A copy of the source for SQLCipher 4.4.0 is bundled, which is based on SQLite 3.31.0.

+## Building from source.

+This is done automatically by node-pre-gyp when installing on a platform without pre-built binaries.
+However, this does require some additional setup, and is likely to run against obscure errors when installing.

+Requirements:

+### Mac

+ * `brew install openssl@1.1`

+### Windows

+ * Visual Studio 2015
+ * Python 2.7

 ## OpenSSL

 SQLCipher depends on OpenSSL.
 When using NodeJS, OpenSSL is provided by NodeJS itself.
 For Electron, we need to use our own copy.

-For Windows we bundle OpenSSL 1.0.2n.
+For Windows, we bundle OpenSSL 1.0.2n.
 Pre-built libraries are used from https://slproweb.com/products/Win32OpenSSL.html.

 On Mac we build against OpenSSL installed via brew, but statically link it so that end-users do not need to install it.